GiullianoRossi1987/lpgp-new/README.md

-# lpgp-new
+# lpgp-server
-The same LPGP project, be rebooted with a new structure and features
+The server side of the database of LPGP, running on a web site also